Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

-The traditional encoder is used to compress the image information and it is trained with only defect-free images.
-Consequently, this encoder is not capable of discriminating normal/abnormal at the pixel level.
+The traditional encoder is used to compress the image information, and it is trained with only defect-free images.
+Consequently, this encoder is not capable of perceiving defects at the pixel level.
 To address this challenge, we adopt pairs of images: a defect-free image $I_{o}$ and its artificial defective image $I_{ad}$.
 The artificial defects are generated in a similar way to DRAEM \cite{draem}.
-As shown in Fig. \ref{fig_1}(a), the artificial defective images are generated by combining the defect-free images $I_{o}$, the natural images $I_{n}$ from ImageNet dataset \cite{ImageNet} and random masks $I_{m}$:
+As shown in Fig. \ref{fig_1}(a), the artificial defective images are generated by combining the defect-free images $I_{o}$, the natural images $I_{n}$ from the ImageNet dataset \cite{ImageNet} and random masks $I_{m}$:

-where $\odot$ denotes the dot product operation, ${I_o},{I_m},{I_n},{I_{ad}} \in {R^{H \times W \times C}}$ and H, W, and C represent the height, width, and number of channels, respectively.
-Moreover, as shown in Fig. \ref{fig_1}, we propose a novel pixel-level discrimination loss function to make the encoder the ability to discriminate normal/abnormal regions at the pixel level.
-Let ${\Phi _l} \in {R^{{H_l} \times {W_l} \times {C_l}}}$ represent the features extracted from the $l$th layer of the encoder.
-The pixel-level discrimination loss function is defined as:
+where $\odot$ denotes the dot product operation, ${I_o},{I_m},{I_n},{I_{ad}} \in {R^{H \times W \times C}}$ and H, W, and C represent the height, width, and number of the channels, respectively.
+Moreover, as shown in Fig. \ref{fig_1}, we propose a novel pixel-level defect perception loss function to make the encoder equipped with the ability discriminate normal/abnormal regions at the pixel level.
+We let ${\Phi _l} \in {R^{{H_l} \times {W_l} \times {C_l}}}$ represent the features extracted from the $l$th layer of the encoder.
+The pixel-level defect perception loss function is defined as:

-where $I_{m}^{l}$ represents the random mask resized to $(H_{l}, W_{l})$, L represents the number of layers in the encoder, $M(\cdot)$ represents the mean operation at the channel dimension and $N(\cdot)$ represents the normalization operation.
-The effect of $L_{pixel\_dis}$ is shown in Fig. \ref{fig_2}.
-As we can see, the $L_{pixel\_dis}$ indeed makes the encoder equipped with the capability of pixel-level normal/abnormal discrimination and this capability can be generalized to real defects.
+where $I_{m}^{l}$ represents the random mask resized to $(H_{l}, W_{l})$, L represents the number of layers in the encoder, $M(\cdot)$ represents the mean operation at the channel dimension, and $N(\cdot)$ represents the normalization operation.
+The effect of $L_{def\_per}$ is shown in Fig. \ref{fig_2}.
+As we can see, $L_{def\_per}$ indeed equips the encoder with the capability of pixel-level defect perception, and this capability can be generalized to real defects.